qxntm/robinhood_test/README.md

 - Infinite scroll pagination for loading more tasks

 > [!TIP]
-> You can also make the app bar collapse to extend the task list viewing area by simply swiping on the app bar area
+> You can also make the app bar collapse to extend the task list viewing area by simply swiping upwards on the app bar area

 ## Technical Implementation